raspberrypilearning/generic-theory-lat-long/en/step_1.md

 ## Latitude and Longitude

-Latitude and Longitude are used to give coordinates to locations on the Earth's surface.
+Latitude and longitude are used to give coordinates to locations on the Earth's surface.

-**Latitude** is the North-South position and runs from 90 to -90.
-0 is the Equator.
+Latitude indicates the position along the north-south axies, and can be any value between 90 and -90.
+0 marks the equator.

-**Longitude** is the East-West position and runs from -180 to 180.
-0 is the Prime Meridian which runs through Greenwich in London, UK.
+Longitude indicates the position along the east-west axis, and can be any value between -180 and 180.
+0 marks the prime meridian, which runs through Greenwich in London, UK.

-Coordinates are usually given as **(latitude, longitude)**.

-The coordinates of the Royal Observatory at Greenwich are: (51.48, 0).

-Notice that the latitude (North-South) position is given first.
+Coordinates are given as **(latitude, longitude)**.
+The coordinates of the Royal Observatory at Greenwich are (51.48, 0).
+As you can see, the latitude (north-south) position is given first.

-You can look up the latitude and longitude for places at [latlong.net](http://www.latlong.net/).
+You can look up the latitude and longitude of places at [latlong.net](http://www.latlong.net/).